KDAB/hotspot/README.md

     Note that this can dramatically increase the size of the `perf.data` files - use it with care.
 Also have a look at `man perf record`.
   - For some scenarios, recursive function calls simply fail to be unwound.
 See also https://github.com/KDAB/hotspot/issues/93

+### debuginfod

+hotspot supports downloading debug symbols via [debuginfod](https://sourceware.org/elfutils/Debuginfod.html).
+This can be enabled by either adding download urls in the settings or launching hotspot with `DEBUGINFOD_URLS` defined in the environment.

 ### Missing Features

 Compared to `perf report`, hotspot misses a lot of features.
 Some of these are planned to be resolved